viamrobotics/docs/docs/modular-resources/_index.md

 The [Viam registry](https://app.viam.com/registry) is the central place where you can browse modular resources that add capabilities to your smart machine beyond what is built-in to `viam-server`.

-After adding a module to your robot, you can choose to configure it for automatic version updates from the Viam registry, or update your module manually.
-By default, newly added modules will remain at the version they were when you installed them, and will not update automatically.

-You can see details about each module in the [Viam registry](https://app.viam.com/registry) on its dedicated module page.

 You can search the available modular resources from the Viam Registry here:

 <div id="searchbox"></div>